eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentRequestCompound.md

 ### NewEzsigndocumentRequestCompound

-`func NewEzsigndocumentRequestCompound(fkiEzsignfolderID int32, fkiLanguageID int32, eEzsigndocumentSource string, dtEzsigndocumentDuedate string, sEzsigndocumentName string, ) *EzsigndocumentRequestCompound`
+`func NewEzsigndocumentRequestCompound(fkiEzsignfolderID int32, fkiLanguageID int32, eEzsigndocumentSource string, sEzsigndocumentName string, ) *EzsigndocumentRequestCompound`

 NewEzsigndocumentRequestCompound instantiates a new EzsigndocumentRequestCompound object This constructor will assign default values to properties that have it defined,